 Makarska is a vibrant coastal town, approximately 90km south of Split.

 It has a busy marina and a colourful central square and market, where you can easily find somewhere with a terrace for outdoor dining and ice cream stalls.
-There are plenty of things to do on the water and there’s also Biokovo National Park up in the mountains.
-Makarska seems popular, but not overwhelmed by tourism.
+There are plenty of things to do on the water and there’s also skywalking in Biokovo National Park up in the mountains.
+To me, Makarska seems popular, but not overwhelmed by tourism.

 The highlight, though, is the pebbled beach, lined with trees.
 It faces west, so it’s a perfect place from which to watch the sunset.